jack-henry4193/didactic-parakeet/README.md

 # didactic-parakeet
 web page based smart mirror

-used as a learning project for html, css, and javascript.
+used as a learning project for html, css, and javascript